 If you switch from the LEGACY+UEFI to the UEFI alone, the PC wouldn’t be booted in a secure way.
 Just disable the Legacy boot from the UEFI setup feature, which will become available immediately after your PC turns on.
 If the Legacy boot mode is disabled, then the UEFI mode will automatically be enabled.

 Adobe Flash dwells at various security concerns and doesn’t support the HTML 5 enabled browsers.
 This doesn’t mean you won’t be able to use the websites, as you can tweak the settings to run it, whenever needed.
 Considering the several security risks associated with it, the flash can expose your PC in some cases.
 You will have the choices to disable the Flash plugin and get rid of the security vulnerabilities.

-The users, who primarily surf through Chrome, can just get to the Settings menu in the browser and go to the Advanced settings.
+The users, who primarily surf through Chrome, can just get to the Settings menu in the browser and go to the Advanced.
 Here, under the Privacy and Security, click on the Content settings.
 Then, look Flash in the oncoming option, where you can disable them.

 For disabling the Java plugins, go to Control panel and then Programs and Features.
 From there, find Java in the program list, highlight it and choose to uninstall.

 Many PCs come with the feature called “Device Encryption”.
 This feature encrypts your drive, to make it accessible only using a password.
 The Disk Encryption means that, without the relevant user password, the data and the files on your hard drive are absolutely inaccessible.

 So, go ahead and encrypt your disc, to get rid of the potential security vulnerabilities.
 The good news is that you can encrypt your hard drive by using the BitLocker drive encryption.